DanMcInerney/icebreaker/README.md

 * IPv6 DNS poison
   * Uses mitm6 and ntlmrelayx.py to poison IPv6 DNS and capture user and machine hashes
   * Creates fake WPAD server with authentication
-  * Note: this can easily cause network connectivity issues for users so use spareingly
+  * Note: this can easily cause network connectivity issues for users so use sparingly

 #### Installation
 ```